 Pausing delivery of incoming messages

 A connection’s delivery of incoming messages can be temporarily stopped using its stop method.
 It can be restarted using its start method.
-When stopped, delivery to all the connection’s MessageConsumer objects is inhibited: synchronous receives block, and messages are not delivered to .
+When stopped, delivery to all the connection’s MessageConsumer objects is inhibited: synchronous receives block, and messages are not delivered to any message listeners.

 Stopping a connection has no affect on its ability to send messages.
 Stopping a stopped connection and starting a started connection are ignored.